 • When worried, parents can ask directly, "Are you having thoughts of suicide?"
 If yes or if a denial feels false, seek professional help.

 • When worried about the safety or health of a friend or peer, children and teens at this age need encouragement to tell a trusting adult about their concerns.
-Keeping secrets is not the right thing in life and death situations.
+Keeping secrets is not the right thing in life-and-death situations.

 • Young teens often get their first cell phone.
 Parents should enter the National Suicide Prevention Lifeline number, 988 and the Crisis Text Line number, 741741, into every cell phone.